-Born from the Sauber F1 team, and rumoured to be heading back there, Alfa Romeo Racing is effectively the Sauber F1 team rebranded.
+Born from the Sauber F1 team, Alfa Romeo Racing is effectively the Sauber F1 team rebranded with that relationship continuing into Formula 1's new era, with Sauber celebrating 30 years of racing in 2022.

 Sauber made its Formula 1 debut in 1993 with stogie-smoking Peter Sauber at the helm.